coursera-dl/coursera-dl/README.md

   * [Beautiful Soup 3]
   Ubuntu/Debian: `sudo apt-get install python-beautifulsoup`
+  Mac OSX: bs4 may be required instead (modify import as well)
   Other: `easy_install BeautifulSoup`
   * [Argparse] (Not necessary if Python version >= 2.7)
   Ubuntu/Debian: `sudo apt-get install python-argparse`
   Other: `easy_install argparse`
   * [easy_install] (for the above)
   Ubuntu: `sudo apt-get install python-setuptools`

+On Mac OSX using MacPort, the following may be used:

+    port
+    > install py-beautifulsoup
+    > install py-argparse
+    > install py24-distribute  # for "py-setuptools", the obsolete name

 2\.
 Create a Coursera.org account and enroll in a class. e.g. http://saas-class.org